immersive-web/webxr-ar-module/explainer.md

 WebVR provides information about the current frame to be rendered via the [`VRPresentationFrame`] object which developers must examine each frame.
 The [`VRDevicePose`](https://w3c.github.io/webvr/#interface-vrdevicepose) contains the informaton about all views which must be rendered and targets into which this rendering must be done.

 `VRWebGLLayer` objects are not updated automatically.
-To present new frames, developers must use `VRSession.requestVRPresentationFrame()`.
-When the promise fulfills, it returns fresh rendering data that must be used to draw into the `VRWebGLLayer.framebuffer` during the callback.
+To present new frames, developers must use `VRSession.requestFrame()`.
+When the callback function is run, it passes fresh rendering data that must be used to draw into the `VRWebGLLayer.framebuffer` during the callback.
 The VR device will continue presenting the `VRWebGLLayer` framebuffer, regardless of whether or not the callback has been requested.
 Potentially future spec iterations could enable additional types of layers, such as video layers, that could automatically be synchronized to the device's refresh rate.

 To get view matrices or the `poseModelMatrix` for each presentation frame, developers must call `getDevicePose()` and provide a `VRCoordinateSystem` to specify the coordinate system in which these matrices should be defined.
 Unless the "headModel" `VRFrameOfReference` is being used, this function is not guaranteed to return a value.
 For example, the most common frame of reference, "eyeLevel", will fail to return a viewMatrix or a poseModelMatrix under tracking loss conditions.
 In that case, the page will need to decide how to respond.
 It may wish to re-render the scene using an older pose, fade the scene out to prevent disorientation, fall back to a "headModel" `VRFrameOfReference`, or simply not update.
 For more information on this see the `Advanced functionality` section.